-A European Economic Interest Grouping (EEIG) is an entity established on the basis of an instrument of formation, the purpose of which is to facilitate the economic activities of its members.
-The purpose of an EEIG is not to generate profit.
-The activities of an EEIG are related to the economic activities of its members; the grouping may only support such activities.
-It does not have legal personality.
+A European Economic Interest Grouping (EEIG) is an entity established on the basis of a founding agreement, the purpose of which is to facilitate the economic activities of its members.
+The purpose of an EEIG is not to make a profit.
+Its activities are related to the economic activities of its members, and the grouping may only support them.
+It does not have the status of a legal person.

 An EEIG is not permitted to:

-- manage or supervise the activities of its members or the activities of another undertaking;
+- direct or supervise the activities of its members or the activities of another undertaking;

 - employ more than 500 persons;

-- be used to obtain loans or to encumber the assets of any undertaking, except to the extent permitted by the legislation of the Member States.
+- be used to obtain loans or to transfer the assets of any undertaking, except to the extent permitted by the laws of the Member States.

 Members of an EEIG may be:

-- companies and other legal persons governed by public or private law that have their registered office in the European Union or have their central administration there;
+- companies and other legal persons governed by public or private law, which have their registered office or central administration within the European Union;

-- natural persons carrying on industrial, commercial, craft, or agricultural activities, or providing liberal professions or other services within the Community.
+- natural persons engaged in industrial, commercial, craft, or agricultural activities, or who provide professional or other services within the Community.